• Skip to content

 Estimated reading time: 6 minutes

 Talking money is simply an unpopular topic for ministries.
-However, it requires a diligent approach to managing finances to sustain a vibrant church.
+However, sustaining a vibrant church requires a diligent approach to managing finances.

 Churches elect or assign members to serve on a Finance Committee.

-This team of people is responsible for the management and responsible stewardship of church financial resources.
+This team of people is responsible for managing and stewardship of church financial resources.

-This crucial committee can have a significant influence on the sustained financial health and growth of church assets.
+This crucial committee can significantly influence the sustained financial health and growth of church assets.

 When mismanaged, this group can negatively affect the long-term financial viability of a church – something no one wants to be responsible for.